Cimai-Decentralized-Games/dolphin-project/README.md

 │
 ├── tests/              # Integration tests
-│   ├── python/         # Python tests for the compiler itself │   └── rust/           # Rust tests for core logic
+│   ├── python/         # Python tests for the compiler itself │   │   └── test_compiler.py # Still need to make
+|   |   └── python_test_accounts.py  # For the Borsch TokenAccount and Account for Serialization and Deserialization
+|   |   └── python_test_file.py # Need to adjust this to to be the instructions test
+|   |   └── python_test_owner.py # Need to make this more specific about Accounts and not just Owner
+|   |   └── python_test_cpi_file.py # Need to make
+|   |   └── python_test_transactions.py # Need to make
+│   └── rust/           # Rust tests for core logic
 │
 └── README.md           # Project documentation

 Okay, let's solidify the new direction.
-You're right; trying to salvage the existing Seahorse architecture might be more trouble than it's worth.
 A fresh start with `PyO3` offers a cleaner path forward.

-Here's a refined plan, emphasizing the use of `PyO3` for a new project (let's call it "Dolphin):
+Here's a refined plan, emphasizing the use of `PyO3` for a new project (It's called "Dolphin):

 **Dolphin: A Python-to-Solana Framework Using PyO3**